mdzhang/datacamp-notes/statistics/basic.md

 - **bee swarm plot**
     - unaffected by **binning bias**
     - like a strip plot, but automatically adds jitter to overlapping points
+        - uses algorithm to determine how to show points so they don't overlap
-    - not ideal when you have many observations that start to overlap each other in the plot
+    - not ideal when you have many observations that start to overlap each other in the plot - doesn't sccale well

     ```python
     sns.swarmplot(x='state', y='dem_share', data=df)